GSA/digitalgov-pra/_pages/about/index.md

 ## What happens if I don't comply with PRA?

 The [PRA is a law](https://www.congress.gov/bill/104th-congress/senate-bill/244), and compliance is mandatory.
 Collecting information without clearance can open your work, including decisions made based on the data, to legal challenge.
 If uncleared collections or changes are discovered, OIRA may insist that they are stopped.
-OMB reports these violations to Congress and the President in the Information Collection Budget.
+OMB reports these violations to Congress and the president in the Information Collection Budget.